AGKorson/WinAGI-GDS/README.md

 ### History:
+**alpha19.0** Layout editor is complete, fully integrated with the logic editor.
+Fixed a ton of bugs, and did a lot of code cleanup and refactoring.

 **alpha18.1** Layout editor framework set.
 Layouts successfully load and display.
 Integration between logic editor and layout editor works as expected to keep the layout and logics up to date.
 Layout editing functions still need to be completed.
 Continuing to fix bugs in all other editors as they are found.

 **alpha18.0** Sound editor is complete.
 Added support for drawing and editing staff notes directly from the staff display.
 Fixed some bugs in the sound editor and other editors.